 The asylum, located in the center of a crumbling town, is hard to miss as its size and architecture immediately draw the eye to it.

 I wasn’t sure what tours would be available when I arrived but figured I would take the next available option.

-Fortunately, a daytime ghost tour was starting in 20-minutes so I paid the $35 fee (ouch!) and wandered around until the tour started.
+Fortunately, a daytime ghost tour was starting in 20-minutes so I paid for the ticket and wandered around until the tour started.